mtov/engsoftmoderna/en/chapter1.md

 two techniques for requirements elicitation and specification: user stories for agile methods, and use cases for more traditional and documentation-driven methods.
-The chapter also covers novel topics like Minimum Viable Product (MVPs) and A/B Tests, whose importance nowadays extends beyond startups.
+The chapter also covers novel topics like Minimum Viable Products (MVP) and A/B Tests, whose importance nowadays extends beyond startups.

 **Chapter 4: Models** focuses on the use of UML to create sketches during software development projects.
 Indeed, UML is no longer widely used for creating detailed software models, which was its initial goal.
-Nowadays, companies rarely invest time in creating detailed UML diagrams before starting to code.
 Despite that, we decided to cover UML in the book to ensure a basic understanding of its diagrams, as software developers often use them as sketches when discussing or or documenting design ideas.

 **Chapter 5: Design Principles**,  which covers two topics that every software engineer needs to know.
 They are: (1)